 Now the stars have aligned and Ben Loeb has assembled three of the world’s greatest conducting teachers together at the same time!
 Working with just one of them is a priceless experience, but all three?
 This workshop is a must for any conductor at any stage of their development!

 Jeffrey Grogan (US, ICWF 2004, 2005, Education Conductor, New Jersey Symphony)

 I highly recommend Benjamin Loeb's ICWF workshops.
 Out of all the workshops I attended, this one was the best!
 It was highly organized and provided ample podium time.
 I was mostly impressed with the quality of the learning in these workshops.
 The potential to improve tremendously at these workshops were encouraging for a any conductor at any point in his/her conducting career.
 The teaching was first rate but also the atmosphere at these workshops was congenial and very professional.
 I met some wonderful colleagues and had a chance to work with some really good orchestras.
 It was a wonderful experience and well worth the effort and time!

-Rei Hotoda (US, ICWF 2002, Assistant Conductor, Dallas Symphony Orchestra)
+Rei Hotoda (US, ICWF 2002, Associate Conductor, Utah Symphony; former Assistant Conductor, Dallas Symphony)

 I would like to thank you again for the wonderful workshop.
 I have learnt a great deal from Carl and yourself, and also from watching the other conductors and chatting to everyone.
 These workshops are definitely the best 2 weeks of my past three years!

 Of course, I would not have met you and Mr. Meier but for these, and I am very grateful for the help and encouragement you have given me.
 As you know, most of my learning so far has been at the workshops and I really feel that I have become a better conductor as a result.